Jeznar/GitRepo/Documentation/Work_Log.md

 22.10.26 Added Abominable Yeti's cone of cold, charged ability.

+22.10.26 Fear of Fire created.
+It applies a debuff that lasts till the end of the user's next turn.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)